Nivarad/Nmap-Telegram-Bot/README.md

-* now, because nmap requires root privileges for many flags , unless you will use root or sudo - you will need to give nmap special root priviliages , so you will need to install libcap2 - write these commands:
+now, because nmap requires root privileges for many flags , unless you will use root or sudo - you will need to give nmap special root priviliages , so you will need to install libcap2 so write these commands:

     sudo apt-get install libcap2-bin
     sudo setcap cap_net_raw,cap_net_admin,cap_net_bind_service+eip $(which nmap)